inno-devops-labs/S25-core-course-labs/app_python/PYTHON.md

 ## Continuous Integration

 Tests are automatically run in GitHub Actions:
-1. On every push to main
+1. On every push to branch
 2. On pull requests
 3. Before Docker image builds